Parental leave – 808-IPG-014

 • depends on whether proper notice was given to the employer

-One employee may be eligible to parental leave of up to 63 weeks.
-This leave must be taken during the 78-week period following the child's birth or the child's coming into the employee's care.
+One employee may be eligible for parental leave of up to 63 weeks.
+The employee must take the leave during the 78-week period following the:

-However, subsection 206.1(3) of the Code provides that if both parents take parental leave for their newborn or adopted child, they must ensure that their combined periods of parental leave are not more than 71 weeks.
-This does not prevent parents from choosing when to take parental leave but the leaves must be taken during the 78-week period following the child’s birth or the child’s coming into the employees’ care.
+Subsection 206.1(3) of the Code provides that both parents may take parental leave for their newborn or adopted child.
+However, they must ensure that their combined periods of parental leave are not more than 71 weeks.
+This does not prevent parents from choosing when to take parental leave.

-Employees may be entitled to a greater amount of parental leave due to employer policy or under their collective agreements or employment contracts.
+Employees may be entitled to a greater amount of parental leave due to:

 The Code provides for up to 17 weeks of maternity leave.
 However, the total duration of the maternity and the parental leaves must not exceed 78 weeks when the parental leave is not shared.
 The total duration of the maternity and the parental leaves must not exceed 86 weeks when the parental leave is shared.

-1. Which parent has care and custody of a new-born or adopted child?
+Parents having care and custody of a new-born or adopted child

 A new-born child is in the custody of both natural parents, unless a court order declares otherwise.